Australiana Index

 Advanced search

-While an advanced search will work for searching the Australiana Index, many of the advanced search options do not apply to index entries and may cause confusion.
+While it is possible to use advanced search for the Australiana Index, many of the advanced search options do not apply to index entries and may cause confusion.
 We recommend using the basic search when searching the index.